skinnyandbald/claude/README.md

 ### Strategic Value

-Creates authentic technical partnership with institutional memory.
+Creates authentic partnership with institutional memory.
 Each session builds cumulative knowledge rather than stateless interaction, delivering productivity gains equivalent to working with a team member who has perfect recall of all architectural decisions.

 ## Quick Start